motekulo/phonestrument/devnotes.md

 No bass, no monosynths, just sample players just MonoSynths
 Simplify the music only app to fire just a single monosynth for comparison purposes

+### June 16

+Tested various combinations and MonoSynths bad, samplers better.
+Changed structure, and made pitched and unpitched samplers as the main synths.
+Again, spent a fair bit of time in the browser before testing on mobile.
+Must test on mobile every day.
+Every day coding happens, test on mobile.
+Mantra.

+Timing seems out on mobile, so time to play with a few things:

+1. Try a music only version using the existing objects.
+If it's possible to separate the Tone js from the interface code completely, then I should be able to add a different app.js front end that doesn't call phaser.

+2. Also try samples as mp3 files rather than wav

+3. Try on different devices